-Step 1: start with a 5 minute warm-up session (viewing previous hazards photos from other crews).
+Step 1: start with a 5 minute warm-up session (viewing previous hazards photos related to workgroup activities).

 Step 2: After the warm-up session, a group of 3 are sent out into the normal work environment tasked with photographing a minimum of 3 hazardous situations.